d-uzlov/k8s-homelab/network/kube-vip-load-balancer/readme.md

 Kube-vip supports allocating IPs for LoadBalancer services from DHCP server.

 It can also manage port-forwarding via UPnP.

+To do this you need to assign a special IP `0.0.0.0` to the service.

 References:
 - https://kube-vip.io/docs/usage/kubernetes-services/#using-dhcp-for-load-balancers-experimental-kube-vip-v021